-Traditional browser synthetic monitoring products function well with web-based applications.
+Traditional Selenium synthetic monitoring products function well with web-based applications.
 When it comes to branching out from there, though, things get tricky.
 Utilising these traditional products can prove difficult and frustrating if you're working with anything that's not web-based.

 This is definitely not the case with 2 Steps.

 2 Steps will work with absolutely anything-- we mean it!
 Whether you're working with a web-based application or not, 2 Steps will be able to get the job done.
 Windows applications, Java applications, mobile apps, and even applications that require 2-factor authentication are no match for 2 Steps.

 Essentially, it comes down to this: if you can run it on a virtual machine, 2 Steps can monitor it.

 The process of setting up test cases in 2 Steps is a quick, easy, and intuitive process.
 This is in direct contrast to competing products on the market.
 Unlike many similar products, there's absolutely no coding involved in setting up a test case in 2 Steps.